hashicorp/vagrant/website/source/docs/other/environmental-variables.html.md

 Vagrant does occasional network calls to check whether the version of Vagrant that is running locally is up to date.
 We understand that software making remote calls over the internet for any reason can be undesirable.
-To surpress these calls, set the environment variable `VAGRANT_CHECKPOINT_DISABLE` to any non-empty value.
+To suppress these calls, set the environment variable `VAGRANT_CHECKPOINT_DISABLE` to any non-empty value.